 Palmer’s nonprofit is Medic Mobile, a company that provides high-impact health services in the developing world using mobile technology.
 While Palmer’s firm addresses physical health, the two women to her left work to improve girls’ emotional health.
 They are Catherine Kimmel and Emily Greener of I Am That Girl, an online community whose purpose is “to inspire girls to discover their innate worth and purpose.”

 Also honored at the Dell event were Jeremy Johnson, co-founder of 2U, an educational technology company, and Jen Rubio, head of social media for eyeglass manufacturer Warby Parker.
 Johnson’s goal is to make online education great, and Rubio’s is to change the way customers interact with companies.
 Both have been recognized not just for their ambition and vision but for the age (or lack of it) at which they have accomplished so much.
 Evidence: that’s Rubio in the middle.
-Inspiring.Tags: Business,Entrepreneurs,Lifestyle,Uncategorized
+Inspiring.Tags: Business,Downtime,Entrepreneurship,Uncategorized